 Brother (black/white/tan guy to left): "I'm now called "Max".
 I know I was called "Bo" before you left us. ("Bo" was short for "Boaz" in the Bible.
 The black/white sister was called "Ruth" to match (from that book of the Bible.
 However, she was adopted along with Max's brother Samson, so they changed hers to "Delilah" ...as you know--another "Biblical name" :O)

-and, speaking of those times: here they were in some of those "Old Times" in the historic old house, in which they were conceived and born; in 'downtown' Pagosa Springs, CO.
+Speaking of those times: we see in these photos, "Old Times" in their historic old house, in which they were conceived and born in 2006; in 'downtown' Pagosa Springs, Colorado.

 "Uncle" Danny: "Well, I'll be a ...('puppy's uncle'!)-- they can do this outside,too?"

 Note from Carolyn and George: "Barney and Puddin' produced this bunch of 'magnificent seven', (pardon me, but they really were :O).
 There were two (tri) liver/white/tan boys; two (tri) black/white/tan boys, one liver/white girl; one black/white girl.
 We didn't even advertise but God had already provided great folks to adopt them...fine folks who understood and didn't get insulted answering our 'questionaire'--of what kind of conditions our baby would go to, should they adopt them.
 Some had asked before we even bred.
 We do understand for they make outstanding pets whether for the 'couch' (lap) or field' (hunting).
 We kept one tri liver/white/tan fella. (our wonderful Laz)